cutelabnyc/messedup-diy/README.md

 For the display, we use a 16-pin (2x8) IC socket.

 Since the display is wider than a normal IC, break it in half first.
+Be careful not to break it too quickly or forcefully, or the part with pins might break too.

 ![](img/IMG_3452_comb.png)